vrybas/vrybas.github.io/source/_posts/2014-08-15-a-way-of-organizing-poros-in-rails.markdown

 ## Service layer

-So, now we came to a point where our app no longer fit to MVC and we want to extract a service layer.
+So, now we came to a point where our app no longer fit to vanilla MVC and we want to extract a service layer.
 By "Service Layer" I mean a collection of Plain Old Ruby Objects, which hold pure business logic.
 What kind of POROs it might be?
 Here's good [examples][1] by Bryan Helmkamp.

-But, anyway, the question is - where do we put them?
+But, anyway, the question is - where do we put them in our Rails app files structure?

 We got several options here:

 1. Dump everything to `lib/` dir
-2. Call them non-ActiveRecord Models
+2. Call them non-ActiveRecord Models and put them in `app/models/`
-3. Use Cases and Entities (DDD approach)
+3. Use Cases and Entities (DDD approach).
+So `app/use_cases/` & `app/entities/`
 4. ???

 Let's go through these options one after another.